 But this vast popularity can also make it feel pretty overwhelming when it comes to choosing the best product and method for you.
+How can you tell the difference between the good, the bad, and the ugly?

-Let’s take a closer look at our two favorite ways to take collagen and discover exactly what you need to know to choose the best method for your unique wellness needs!
+Let’s take a closer look at our two favorite ways to take collagen and discover exactly what you need to know to choose the best method for your unique wellness needs.

 Chances are that you’ve probably already heard a lot about collagen supplements and their many benefits.
 But if you’re new to the world of collagen, you’re certainly not alone!
 Understanding the importance of collagen is actually pretty simple.

-Besides the natural aging process, collagen can also be broken down and destroyed by modern lifestyle factors like toxins, environmental pollution, smoking, alcohol, refined sugar, processed and fried foods, and excessive sun exposure.
+Besides the natural aging process, collagen protein can also be broken down and destroyed by modern lifestyle factors like toxins, environmental pollution, smoking, alcohol, refined sugar, processed and fried foods, and excessive sun exposure.

 Adding a high-quality collagen supplement (like our Keto Collagen) can reintroduce some of this vital collagen back into your body, allowing it to intelligently redistribute it wherever it is needed most.